 Today is hallowed in our home.
 Unlike most calendar days, February 2 isn’t measured by appointments or to-do lists but by memories both sweet and sorrowful.
 A holy ground where life and death, pain and peace, coexist under in a weighted blanket called grief.
-Since saying hello and goodbye to our son Carter six years ago, I approach this day with the same strange mix of anticipation and foreboding.
+Since saying hello and goodbye to our son Carter on February 2, 2011, I approach this day with the same strange mix of anticipation and foreboding.

 How will grief show up?